silver-sat/ipoverradio/ipoverserial/README.md

 # IP over Serial
 Demonstration code / configuration for setting up a raspberry pi internet connection over a serial link to another (internet connected) raspberry pi.
 Tested on two Raspbery Pi Zero Ws running Rapberian buster.

+This strategy can be used to support IP connection via serial using AX25 or PPP.

 ## Preamble
 Get things up and running so both devices can be accessed on the command-line from a single laptop.
 1. Get each raspbery pi running and configured by connecting a keyboard, mouse, and monitor as needed.
 Call one `rpi-a` and one `rpi-b`.